mhhollomon/codevamping-blog/content/post/working-on-a-remote-vm.md

 Now, I've accomplished the goal AND the stretch goal.

-I was going to stop there but decided that I actually wanted to get to the win10 box as well.
-If nothing else, it would be a quick way to restart the vm - using virtualbox's CLI - when needed.
+I was going to stop there but decided that I actually wanted to get to the Win10 box as well.
+If nothing else, it would be a quick way to restart the VM - using virtualbox's CLI - when needed.

 This turned out be (almost) exactly the same as the configuring the VM.